kalvir781/kalv/posts/2025/joy-of-music-hardware.md

 I had also prototyped a Tap app for the Apple watch such that when you tap it with your finger, it would show a BPM and use the vibration effect on your wrist such that DJs could easily tune in and make great music.
 I wanted to use the font from the opening scene of Tron Legacy for the final version.

 ![/img/posts/2025/tron-legacy-font.avif](/img/posts/2025/tron-legacy-font.avif)

+I forsee that little looper devices like this would be fun to buy from stores like Apple or even park stores for children, that visit nature.
+They could wonder the woods, record sounds they observe and then play them back to their parents and friends.
+Perhaps even with popular backing tracks like Taylor Swift.